messageformat/messageformat/README.md

 ## What does it look like?

 ICU bills the format as easy to read and write.
 It may be _more_ easy to read and write, but I'd still suggest a tool for non-programmers.
-It looks a lot like Java's `ChoiceFormat` - but is different in a few significant ways, most notably its addition of the `plural` keyword.
+It looks a lot like Java's `ChoiceFormat` - but is different in a few significant ways, most notably its addition of the `plural` keyword, and more friendly `select` syntax.

 ```